equinor/decline-curve-analysis/system_card.md

 <br>

 ## About
-This document is a system card.
 It provides information about intended use and risk which may be useful to those using or assessing the system.
 The structure of this card is loosely aligned with the requirements of the [EU AI Act Annex IV](https://artificialintelligenceact.eu/annex/4/) and [Article 11](https://artificialintelligenceact.eu/article/11/).

 ## Intended Use
 **Purpose / Value Proposition:**
 AutoDCA (Automated Decline Curve Analysis) provides automation tools for efficient, high-quality decline curve analysis.
-The system increases both efficiency and accuracy in forecasting where a decline curve approach is appropriate, offering significant improvements over traditional manual DCA methods.

 **Note:** DCA assumes wells exhibit steady production decline, typical of mature wells past peak production.
 Deviations may impact prediction accuracy.
-Use engineering judgment and review ADCA debugging figures to assess performance.
+Use judgment and review debugging figures to assess performance.

 **Primary Users:**
 - Reservoir Engineers